Slack: Is Their Honesty A Bad Policy

 Friday morning, the shares came all the way back from the post-earnings implosion, but soon were trading down about 25%+ from Thursday's close after actually reaching positive territory earlier in the morning-in just the last two days since the earnings release, the shares have fallen almost 19% and they are down 37% in just the last two weeks since the start of March.

-This is not an article about when, and how much the shares might snap back, but why longer term investors should evaluate the results and the guidance provided by Slack positively, and take advantage of the panic derived price and the serious errors in analytical practice that have lead to such a denouement.
+This is not an article about when, and how much the shares might snap back, but why longer term investors should evaluate the results and the guidance provided by Slack positively, and take advantage of the panic derived price and the serious errors in analytical practice that have led to such a denouement.
 The volatility has been spectacular as most observers have recognized.
 On Friday, Slack shares wound up down 8.2%, after making a mid-day low more than $3 or 23% below the closing price with volume several times average.

 They closed down another 13% on Monday as part of an over-all risk-off panic and a flight to perceived safety.
 Slack has no real liquidity issues, and operating cash flow was positive last quarter.
 The company has a current cash balance of $810 million and no debt.